SoundWire Audio Communication System

 Android Native Audio: This

-Pro Mode: Turning on Pro Mode allows you to set the buffer size precisely in milliseconds, and displays the current buffer latency in real time while connected.
+Pro Mode: Turning on Pro Mode lets you set the buffer size precisely in milliseconds, and displays the current buffer latency in real time while connected.
 This is useful in situations where a specific latency is desired.
-A new Latency Steering setting appears in the settings menu which allows you to control how aggressively SoundWire attempts to achieve the target latency (approximately buffer size divided by 2).
+A new Latency Steering setting appears in the settings menu to control how aggressively SoundWire attempts to achieve the target latency (approximately buffer size divided by 2).
 Note that the actual audio latency will be higher than the indicated audio buffer latency because many other factors contribute to latency, such as your Android device’s internal audio path and server-side buffering.
 Use your ears, not the displayed numbers, as the final judge of latency performance.
 Note: Pro Mode requires the full version of SoundWire.

 PC to PC Sound Transmission